hedgehogqa/haskell-hedgehog/STYLE_GUIDE.md

 ## Avoid pattern matching and guards in function defintions.

-Avoid pattern matching out variables, and use `if` expressions over guards.
+Avoid pattern matching out variables and use `if` expressions over guards.
 The following function would be rejected and you will be asked to change it to the subsequent example.